Share maps

 • Under Map elements, check the check box next to any of the map elements to include them in the shared map.

-• Under Available actions, turn on the Open in Map Viewer toggle button to have the map open in Map Viewer when using the link.
+• Under Available actions, turn on the Open in Map Viewer toggle button to allow users to open the embedded map in Map Viewer when using the link.

 • Under Map view, turn on the Preserve map scale toggle button to have the map open at the saved scale, preserving the relative size of features across devices.